entron/entron.github.io/_posts/2025-11-29-Demystify Variational Autoencoders.md

 VAEs gave Bayesian inference a killer implementation toolkit — **deep neural networks + backpropagation + GPUs**.
 With this combination, variational inference suddenly became scalable to millions of datapoints and high-dimensional continuous observations.
 No wonder an enormous amount of modern generative modeling work builds on the VAE framework.
-In another words, VAE made Bayesian methods great again.
+Some people would say, VAE made Bayesian methods great again.

 ### 3.2.
 The Loss Function